ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_4.typ

 === XV6 Setup

-Assuming you have run though the earlier software setup section, you should be able to run the command: `make qemu` from within the xv6-riscv directory and be able to start it without issue.
+Assuming you have run through the earlier software setup section, you should be able to run the command: `make qemu` from within the xv6-riscv directory and be able to start it without issue.
 However, on MacOS you may need to modify the Makefile to run it successfully.
 To do so, find line 59 and remove `-Werror`